HartoMedia/trash-shell/README.md

-# Shell Starter in Go
+# TRASH

-This project is a shell starter written in Go.
-It is designed to help you build a simple shell from scratch.
+The *Totally Random and Aimless Shell* or for short ***TRASH*** is a simple shell written in Go.
+It is a minimalistic implementation of a Unix shell that supports basic shell commands and has some builtins.

 ## Project Structure

-- `.gitattributes`: Configures Git to handle line endings automatically.
-- `.gitignore`: Specifies files and directories that should be ignored by Git.
+The project is structured as follows:
+- `main.go`: Right now every thing is in this file.
+This follows that it is a bit unreadable.
+I will fix that (maybe) in the future.

+## Changelog
-- `go.mod`: Defines the module path and Go version for the project.
+Check the [CHANGELOG](CHANGELOG.md) for the latest changes.

 ## Getting Started